Higher Yoneda product structures and Iwasawa algebras modulo $p$: The reconstruction theorem from

 \subsection{Hochschild cohomology}

 Firstly we recall a continuous version of the standard \emph{Hochschild cochain complex}

-of $\Omega$, where the $(\Omega, \Omega)$-bimodule structure on $k$ is trivial and where $\Hom_k(\Omega^{\otimes i}, k)$ consists of those $k$-linear maps that are continuous under the topology induced by the profinite topology carried by $\Omega$.
+of $\Omega$, where the $(\Omega, \Omega)$-bimodule structure on $k$ is trivial and where $\Hom_k(\Omega^{\otimes i}, k)$ consists of those $k$-linear maps that are continuous according to the natural profinite topologies.
 This is naturally a dg-algebra, where the multiplication comes from the multiplication operation on $k$ and the standard cup product of Hochschild cochains.
 In what follows, we presume continuity of all Hochschild cochains and pass over topological conditions in silence.

 Likewise, denote the graded $k$-algebra of cohomology of the Hochschild cochain complex, which we will call \emph{Hochschild cohomology}, by $H^\bullet(\Omega, k)$.
-It is standard that $H^\bullet(\Omega, k)$ is canonically isomorphic to the Yoneda algebra $\Ext^\bullet_\Omega(k,k)$, and in the sequel we will freely use all of the canonical isomorphisms
+The Hochschild cohomology $H^\bullet(\Omega, k)$ is canonically isomorphic to the Yoneda algebra $\Ext^\bullet_\Omega(k,k)$, as a particular case of the standard result that, for left $\Omega$-modules that are finite-dimensional over $k$, there is a canonical isomorphism $HH^\bullet(A, \Hom_k(M,N)) \cong \Ext_A^\bullet(M,N)$ \cite[Lem.\ 8.4.2]{witherspoon2019}.
+In the sequel we will freely use all of the canonical isomorphisms